 Students with unusual circumstances (e.g. death in the family, illness, injury, or other circumstance beyond their control) may request the reinstatement of their financial aid by submitting an appeal form and supporting documentation to the financial aid office.
-If a student's appeal is granted, they will be placed in either a
+If a student's appeal is granted, they will be placed in either a probationary status for one semester or, at the discretion of the financial aid office, a financial aid recovery status.
+If a student's appeal is denied, they will remain in an ineligible status until such time as their next evaluation indicates that the requirements for all SAP components have been met.

 - 1. Students who are placed in a probationary status will be allowed to receive their financial aid for one (1) additional semester (hereby referred to as a probationary period).
 If-at the end of the probationary period-a student has met the requirements for all SAP components, they will be placed back into a satisfactory status.
 If-on the other hand-a student has not met the requirements for all SAP components by the end of their probationary period, they will be placed back into an ineligible status. - 2.
-Students who are placed in a financial aid recovery status[1] will be allowed to receive their financial aid for a limited duration that potentially exceeds one (1) semester.
+Students who are placed in a financial aid recovery status^[1] will be allowed to receive their financial aid for a limited duration that potentially exceeds one (1) semester.
 While placed in a financial aid recovery status, students will be required to meet a series of pre-defined academic goals (hereby referred to as a financial aid recovery plan).
 Financial aid recovery plans are reviewed during each subsequent evaluation, and students who fail to meet the terms and conditions of their financial aid recovery plan will be placed back into an ineligible status.
 A financial aid recovery status remains valid until any of the following situations occur: (1) a student has met the requirements for all SAP components and no longer needs to be placed in a financial aid recovery status, (2) a student fails to meet the terms and conditions of their financial aid recovery plan, (3) a student fails to maintain continuous enrollment, or (4) a student's financial aid recovery status otherwise expires.